talaugust/CS598LFall2024/assignments.md

 # Reading reflections
 Every class will include assigned readings.
 For each class, I expect you to write a reading response to the assigned readings, with the exception of classes where we will be presenting or discussing project updates (marked in the schedule).

 **Reading responses are due by 7 pm the day before each class**.
 This is to give the discussion leads time to read the responses and prepare discussion questions for class.
 There are a total of 16 reading responses, to accommodate conflicting deadlines, emergencies, or anything else that might come up during the semester, **you are allowed to skip 3 reading responses, no questions asked**.
+You also do **not** need to submit a reading response for the papers you are a discussion lead on.

 Submit responses via [Canvas](https://canvas.illinois.edu/courses/48566) discussion.
 If you are leading a discussion, you do not need to prepare a discussion response (see below for what to prepare if you are leading a discussion).
 The Canvas discussion will be closed after 7 pm the day before class.
 If your reading response is not in by then, it will not be graded.